LINK UP WITH PASCAL DABIBI – Sell Your Market on Social Media Series – Ep 2

 This made me interested, so I started studying and asking questions.

-In the later part of 2018, I still wasn’t good in videography, but I got a job, my first client for videography reached out to me.
+In the latter part of 2018, I still wasn’t good in videography, but I got a job, my first client for videography reached out to me.

 I made many mistakes, I was under immense pressure because I knew little about my job, but it didn’t stop me.

-For a fact, it made me learn faster and pushed me to get up to par of standard in videography.
+For a fact, it made me learn faster, and I started to get the hang of the Job.
+This particular experienced pushed me harder to get up to par of standard in my videography skills.

 Over time, in the latter part of 2019, after familiarising myself well with video editing, I started doing motion graphics.
-I got my first client who was Dj Spinall, yea I find myself lucky with the music artistes.
+The first motion graphics job I did was for Dj Spinall, yea, I find myself lucky with the music artistes.
 After that, I got another job and then another.

 And that’s how I’ve come to where I am today.
 Now I work for Patricia Technologies.